Pyrdacor/Ambermoon-Advanced/docs/TextLOB.md

 When reading and a byte has a value between 0 and 15, it is a 2-byte match.
 Based on the reserve toggle state, read an additional byte or use the reserve bits.

-Then extract the length and offset (don't forget to increase them by 3 and 1 respectivly) and copy the match from the already decoded data to the end of it.
+Then extract the offset (don't forget to increase it by 3) and copy the match from the already decoded data to the end of it.
+The length is implicit here and is always 2 of course.

 ### Longer matches